projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 =============

-If VT-d hardware supports snoop control, it allows VT-d to control to ignore the “no-snoop attribute” in PCI-E transactions.
+If VT-d hardware supports snoop control, it allows VT-d to control to ignore the "no-snoop attribute" in PCI-E transactions.

 The following table shows the snoop behavior of DMA operation controlled by the combination of: